rogerlward/ossummit2015HOL/README.md

 Each directory is in a separate sub-directory. ***Ensure that you're in the sub-directory when you're working on a particular exercise and you're issuing the CLI commands from the subdirectory pertaining to the exercise.***

-We've provided a number of samples.
+We've also provided a choice of samples.
 The **instructions will refer to the PCF-demo sample application** but they can be applied to the Node app. or other apps as well.

 ##Recommended Exercises - User Related